khera/utf8-inline-cleaner/README.md

 key for the update since it is a physical location into the table file.

-The other major assumption is that the database is using the SQL_ASCII encoding (i.e., no encoding).
-If your table is any other encoding, all bets are off.
+The other major assumption is that the database is using the `SQL_ASCII` encoding (*i.e.*, no encoding).
+If your database is any other encoding, all bets are off.

 The fix_latin function is pretty good at guessing what character set